AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_Reaction_Margin_Evolution.md

-# ⚙️ CEPA Logic PRO — Reaction Margin Evolution
+# ⚙️ AdBuster PRO — CEPA Behavioural Logic

-CEPA Logic PRO does not rely on a fixed reaction margin.
+## Reaction Margin Evolution

+AdBuster PRO uses CEPA behavioural logic to adjust reaction sensitivity in real time.
-Instead, it continuously adjusts sensitivity in real time to keep behaviour stable, predictable, and human‑like.
+Instead of relying on a fixed margin, CEPA continuously evolves its thresholds to keep behaviour stable, predictable, and human‑like.

 ---

 ## 🧠 Baseline Margin — Starting Point

-CEPA begins with a **baseline reaction margin** (e.g. `3.0`), which defines how much deviation from the baseline loudness is tolerated before a correction is allowed.
+Inside AdBuster PRO, CEPA Logic begins with a **baseline reaction margin** (e.g. `3.0`).
+This defines how much deviation from the baseline loudness is tolerated before a correction is allowed.

-- 📊 Baseline margin = initial sensitivity
+-  Baseline margin = initial sensitivity
-- 🔧 Used in NORMAL conditions
+-  Used in NORMAL conditions
-- 🔁 Reference point for all later adjustments
+-  Reference point for all later adjustments

-This margin is **not static** — it evolves with the behaviour of the signal.
+This margin is **not static** — CEPA modifies it based on real‑time behaviour.

 ---

 ## 📉 Margin Tightening — Drift & Upward Behaviour

-CEPA tightens the margin when loudness begins drifting upward:
+AdBuster PRO tightens the reaction margin when CEPA detects upward drift:

 - Context: NORMAL, DRIFT_UP, rising trend
 - Behaviour: repeated micro‑spikes, slow loudness creep